RenderKit/ospray/doc/api.md

-The perspective camera implements a simple thin lens camera for perspective rendering, supporting optionally depth of field and stereo rendering, but no motion blur.
-It is created by passing the type string "`perspective`" to `ospNewCamera`.
+The perspective camera implements a simple thin lens camera for perspective rendering, supporting optionally depth of field and stereo rendering (with the [path tracer]), but no motion blur.
+It is created by passing the type string
+"`perspective`" to `ospNewCamera`.
 In addition to the [general parameters](#cameras) understood by all cameras the perspective camera supports the special parameters listed in the table below.